Caruthersville Pilots: History

+1910: Northeast Arkansas League championship

 Minor league baseball first came to Caruthersville, Missouri when the 1910 Caruthersville team became members of the Class D level Northeast Arkansas League.
 Playing in the four–team league under manager Al Ritter, Caruthersville finished with a 68–48 overall record, best in the league and won the first–half title in the league.
 The 1910 team was possibly called the "Alfalfas."

 At the end of the 1910 season, the playoff series between Caruthersville and the Paragould Scouts was tied at 2–games each, when the final game was cancelled after a "riot" broke out during the game.

+Despite winning the league championship the season before, Caruthersville did not return to the 1911 Northeast Arkansas League.
+They were replaced in the four-team league by the Helena Hustlers.
+Without Caruthersville as a member, the league folded on July 5, 1911, and did not return to play until 1936.

+1936 to 1940: Northeast Arkansas League

 After a decades long hiatus, minor league baseball returned in 1936, when Caruthersville again became a franchise in the reformed Class D level Northeast Arkansas League during the season.
 On June 11, 1936, the West Plains Badgers franchise moved to Caruthersville with an 18–10 record and became the "Caruthersville Pilots."
 Caruthersville became an affiliate of the St. Louis Cardinals, a partnership that continued for the duration of the franchise.
 Playing in two cities, the West Plains/Caruthersville team won the 1936 league title, playing the season under the direction of manager Harrison Wickel.
-The Pilots ended the regular season with a 51–48 record, placing 4th in the standings.
+The Pilots ended the regular season with a 51–48 record, placing fourth in the standings.
 In the playoffs, the Pilots defeated the Jonesboro Giants 2 games to 1, playing for the first half title.
 In the Finals, the Pilots defeated the Newport Cardinals 3 games to 2 to claim the 1936 Northeast Arkansas League championship.

-Continuing play in the 1937 Northeast Arkansas League, Caruthersville finished in 2nd place overall.
+Continuing play in the 1937 Northeast Arkansas League, Caruthersville finished in second place overall.
 The Pilots finished the season with a 59–47 record under returning manager Harrison Wickel.
-Caruthersville finished behind the 1st place Blytheville Giants, who won both halves of the season standings, so no playoffs were held.
+Caruthersville finished behind the first place Blytheville Giants, who won both halves of the season standings, so no playoffs were held.

-In 1938, Caruthersville finished in 2nd place in the Northeast Arkansas League standings with a 62–42 record.
+In 1938, Caruthersville finished in second place in the Northeast Arkansas League standings with a 62–42 record.
 The Pilots' managers were Wilson Koewing, Al Iezzi and Joseph Simmons.
 In the 1938 playoffs, the Newport Cardinals defeated the Caruthersville Pilots 2 games to 1.

-In 1939, the Caruthersville Pilots won the Northeast Arkansas League championship.
-With a regular season of 79–39, the Pilots placed 1st in the standings under returning manager Joseph Simmons, winning both half–season titles, so no playoff was held.
+The 1939 Caruthersville Pilots won the Northeast Arkansas League championship in their last full season of league play.
+With a regular season of 79–39, the Pilots placed first in the standings under returning manager Joseph Simmons, winning both half–season titles, so no playoff was held.